 The Chaco Z/1 Classic is an undeniably popular sandal, and for good reason.
 It's stylish, comfortable, and provides a very supportive platform that is great for a variety of activities.
 The Z/1 Classic features a high arch and the stiffest sole material found in the Chaco family.
-It may not be as cushy as the Z/Cloud or Mega Z/Cloud, but our testers agree that the webbing and contoured footbed of the Z/1 Classic is ergonomic and comfortable enough for long days on the trail.
+Our testers agree that the webbing and contoured footbed of the Z/1 Classic is ergonomic and comfortable enough for long days on the trail.
 With a bomber reputation and plenty of traction and support, hikers looking for all-around performance and excellent durability can't go wrong with this sandal.Editor's Note: This gear review update includes new sections designed to help you in your buying decision.
 It occurred on March 25, 2022.

 Chaco Z/1 Classic Review